-As a part of custom application design and build or as a standalone service, Spire’s research team tests and measures the efficacy of user experiences and interfaces through usability testing and research.
-This offers data and tactics to improve productivity or brand perception or to decrease error rates and cognitive load.
+As a part of custom application design and build or as a standalone service, Spire’s research team tests and measures the efficacy of user experiences and interfaces, offering data and tactics to improve productivity or brand perception or to decrease error rates and cognitive load.

 While assumptions can help big companies move quickly, and get something out the door, testing will always help companies move efficiently and ensure every dollar does the right job.
 Validating or debunking assumptions with research will bring points of confusion to the surface, allowing problems to be solved before the product goes live.

 User research at Spire starts with creating a “mental model”—that is, taking a virtual space and understanding how a user sees and engages with it.
 Asking the right questions, listening and empathizing allows us to remove ourselves from the software to focus solely on the user, delivering very quickly—early on and continuously over the life of the product—in search of valuable feedback.